-Our tenacious advocacy tempered with common sense and practical advice achieves positive resolutions for our clients.
+Our tenacious advocacy tempered with common sense and practical advice achieve the most successfully resolutions for our clients.

 Our unsurpassed expertise covers many different types of insurance policies.
 We consistently achieve strong results for our clients.
 We counsel and litigate on coverage matters involving: